colinsauze/SCW-tutorial/_episodes/03-moving-data.md

 > ## Copying files.
 > 1. Login to a head node.
 > 2. Create a file called hello.txt by using the nano text editor (or the editor of your choice) and typing `nano hello.txt`.
 Enter some text into the file and press Ctrl+X to save it.
-> 3. Use either Filezilla or SCP/SFTP to copy the file to your computer.
+> 3. Use either FileZilla or SCP/SFTP to copy the file to your computer.
 > 4. Create a file on your computer using a text editor.
-Copy that file to your Supercomputing Wales home directory using Filezilla or SCP/SFTP and examine its conents with nano on the head node.
+Copy that file to your Supercomputing Wales home directory using FileZilla or SCP/SFTP and examine its conents with `nano` on the head node.
 {: .challenge}